-Kate is the Membership Director for Winter Wildlands Alliance.
-Prior to joining WWA, Kate worked for 8.5 years as the Deputy Director at Conservation Voters for Idaho.
+Kate joined the WWA team in 2021.
+Previously, Kate worked for 8.5 years as the Deputy Director at Conservation Voters for Idaho.
 She has worked for the Energy Policy Institute at Boise State, the Idaho Conservation League, the Idaho Nonprofit Center, the New York State Department of Environment Conservation, Environment Connecticut, and served on the board of the Snake River Alliance.
 She holds a Masters of Public Administration with an emphasis in environmental and natural resource policy from Boise State University.
 Kate is a Long Trail end-to-ender, avid whitewater kayaker, mountain biker, skier, and loves animals.
 She resides in Boise with her partner Tj and their two dogs and two cats.

 As a born and raised Idaho spud, Melinda holds a Bachelor of Arts in Film and Literature from Sarah Lawrence College and loves creating innovative engagement opportunities for communities of all kinds.
 After spending most of her twenties living and working around the world, she found herself grounded in her hometown of Boise, Idaho.
 She loves working for non-profits, specifically those that work to conserve our access and protect wild spaces.
 One of her favorite indoor activities is organizing her email inbox, but you can usually find her outside floating the Boise river, hiking, skiing, or snowshoeing with her dog (Harley), cat (MJ) and husband (Kyle).
 As the Events and Marketing Director, Melinda runs our Backcountry Film Festival and all other wild winter events and marketing campaigns.

 Email Melinda at email@example.com.